dmc-inc/siemens-dotnet/README.md

 # siemens-dotnet
-A C# library for interfacing with various Siemens software components
+A C# library for interfacing with various Siemens Automation software packages

 ## Version 2.0 is coming!